 What happens next?

-If you wish to make us aware of your high-value market-ready product, you can contact Professor Joanne Hackett, Director of Commercial Development for an initial discussion.
+If you wish to make us aware of your high-value market-ready product, you can contact Dr Amanda Begley, Director of Innovation for an initial discussion.
 After initial assessment, we may provide an introduction or signposting to an expert, relevant networks or events, or we may invite the applicant to an innovation surgery to discuss the value proposition.

 The Innovation Pathway delivers a brokerage between the NHS and other healthcare organisations and industries.
 It facilitates the commercialisation and use of emerging innovations, as well as driving high-technology research and development.